AECOMGermantown/AECOMGermantown.github.io/README.md

 AECOM Prototype Agile Development Approach -

-Link to publicaly accessible prototype - insert link here
+Link to publicly accessible prototype - insert link here

 The AECOM team used a combination of Agile Scrum ad DevOps engineering techniques to facilitate a 1-week sprint to coordinate the prototype project.
-This included intial project setup and elaboraiton of requirements, design, development, testing, user accecptance testing, and installation activities.
+This included initial project setup and elaboration of requirements, design, development, testing, user acceptance testing, and installation activities.

-An Agile team was formed with specfic roles assigned based on the following breakout:
+An Agile team was formed with specfic roles assigned based on the following skills:

 Product Manager - John Keister
 Technical Architect - David McEnderfer